nbro/andz/README.md

     coverage report

-You can also simply run the [`./run.sh`](./run.sh) script on the terminal, which does that and other things...
+You could also simply run the [`./run.sh`](./run.sh) script on the terminal, which runs also the tests, as I mentioned in the previous section.

+## Documentation

+The documentation, in HTML format, is being created using the tool `pdoc` and is being placed under the folder [`docs/ands`](./docs/ands). `pdoc` produces the documentation from the doc strings of the scripts.

+I really encourage you just to run the script [`./run.sh`](./run.sh), before commiting your changes, if you want to update the documentation.

 ## TODO